Urs3105/CYBERSECURITY-PROJECT/README.md

 We have installed the following Beats on these machines:
 - _TODO: Specify which Beats you successfully installed_

-- ***Answer:
+***Answer:
 - ***Filebeat***
 - ***Metricbeat***

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+- In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
 E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._

 - ***Answer:***

+- ***Filebeat***

-- ***Filebeat*** enables analysts to monitor files for suspicious changes.
+Enables analysts to monitor files for suspicious changes.

 - ***Metricbeat***

 Metricbeat makes it easy to collect specific information about the machines in the network.

 ### Using the Playbook